UCSC Genome Browser: Recent developments and recognition (2016–present)

 Beginning in 2016, the UCSC Genome Browser expanded its capabilities by integrating clinical and variant datasets, including those from ClinVar and various cancer genomics resources.
 In 2017, UCSC launched the UCSC Cell Browser, a companion platform designed to handle single-cell sequencing datasets and spatial transcriptomics.
 The browser has also integrated data from the Genotype-Tissue Expression (GTEx) project, providing visualization resources for gene expression across various human tissues.
 The browser now hosts over 180 genome assemblies from more than 100 species, including the fully telomere-to-telomere human genome assembly (T2T-CHM13) released by the T2T Consortium in 2022.
 Funding for the UCSC Genome Browser has transitioned to rely exclusively on NIH grants, with continued support from the NHGRI.
 In 2022, the browser was recognized as one of the inaugural Global Core Biodata Resources, highlighting its critical role in life science research and ensuring prioritized long-term funding.
 As of 2025, the UCSC Genome Browser continues to serve as an essential, freely accessible tool for researchers worldwide, accommodating daily usage by tens of thousands and regularly updating with new genomic data and functionalities.

 Genomes

 In the years since its inception, the UCSC Browser has expanded to accommodate genome sequences of all vertebrate species and selected invertebrates for which high-coverage genomic sequences is available, now including 108 species.
 High coverage is necessary to allow overlap to guide the construction of larger contiguous regions.
 Genomic sequences with less coverage are included in multiple-alignment tracks on some browsers, but the fragmented nature of these assemblies does not make them suitable for building full featured browsers. (more below on multiple-alignment tracks).
 The species hosted with full-featured genome browsers are shown in the table.
-It is important to note that updates to this section are dependent on new genome releases from sequencing centers and that explains the reason as to why there was a 2 year difference between the last two genome additions.
+Updates to this section are dependent on new genome releases from sequencing centers; there was a 2 year difference between the last two genome additions.